apache/comdev-site/source/contributors/_index.md

 contributors come and go from the field.

-In particular, we have some [etiquette and behavior expectations][8] when you work with Apache communities.
+In particular, we have some [etiquette and behavior expectations][8] when you work with ASF communities.

 See also this [detailed advice for how to become a committer](/contributors/becomingacommitter.html)

 ## Anyone Can Become A Committer

-There is nothing at the Apache Software Foundation that says you must write code in order to be a committer.
+There is nothing at the ASF that says you must write code in order to be a committer.
 Anyone who is supportive by contributing towards project, community, documentation or code is a likely candidate for committership.

-Apache strives to be meritocratic.
+The ASF strives to be meritocratic.
 That is, once someone has contributed sufficiently towards the project, they can be voted in as a committer.
 Being a committer does not necessarily mean you commit code; it means you are committed to the project and are productively contributing to its success.